charlie2951/krv32/README.md

-# A subset of RISC-V architecture implementation for low resource FPGA
+# A subset of RISC-V architecture implementation for low-resource FPGA
-Tiny version of RISC-V for low resource FPGA developed by ASIC lab, School of Electronics , KIIT University
+A tiny version of RISC-V for low-resource FPGA developed by the Integrated System Design lab, School of Electronics, KIIT University